 “Ralph just understands my work incredibly well,” Hare explains.
 “He can feel a scene.
 When he looks at a scene on the page, he knows exactly how he’s going to do it and what he’s going to do with it.
 As he’s an actor he understands how the dialogue relates to what I think the action of the scene is.
 If I wrote a scene, he knows what the scene is.
 I never had to explain a scene to Ralph.”

-Fiennes, who been nominated for multiple awards for his acting work and won the BAFTA for best supporting actor for Schindler’s List, then worked intensively with Ivenko to help him develop an understanding of screen acting.
+Fiennes, who was nominated for multiple awards for his acting work and won the BAFTA for best-supporting actor for Schindler’s List, then worked intensively with Ivenko to help him develop an understanding of screen acting.
 The young dancer had never acted.

 “I pushed him to understand the best screen acting is rooted in being really present and in the moment,” Fiennes explains. “ You’re reacting and listening, so the thing to get him to feel is ‘don’t show me you’re angry or shy or irritated or whatever; just feel it, be it.
 Have it inside.
 If you really have it or are close to having it, it will reveal itself.